 Gephyrophobia, also known as bridge phobia, is an unreasoning fear or dread of crossing bridges.
 There are several reasons for this phobia to exist.
 In many cases, this is a part of a larger group of phobias, such acrophobia, fear of heights, or a fear of the water.
 In other cases, this phobia stands alone.

 Bridge phobia is not an uncommon problem.
-The good news is that there are ways to get over it without having to limit one’s self to one area because crossing a bridge is out of the question.
+The good news is that there are ways to get over it without having to limit yourself to one area because crossing a bridge is out of the question or would involve a long detour.
 Treatment, therapy, and behavior modification are all available methods of dealing with this or any other phobia.

 Another method to get over your phobia of bridges is hypnosis.
 This has a high success rate and is quick, easy and discrete.
 You don’t even need to book a session with a hypnotherapist – all you need to do is download a specially recorded fear of bridges MP3 file and listen to it whenever you need to.